SeisComP/seiscomp/doc/base/sdk-python-examples.rst

 Summary
 -------

-Example client that connects to a record stream service, filters the records with a given SeisComp3 filter and dumps the content to stdout.
+Example client that connects to a RecordStream service, filters the records with a given SeisComp3 filter and dumps the content to stdout.

 Goal